-- The reason(s) for the suspension or exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the governing board and how the pupil may be involved in this - How any representations should be made - Where there is a legal requirement for the governing board to hold a meeting to consider the reinstatement of a pupil, and that parents (or the pupil if they are 18 years old) have a right to attend the meeting, be represented at the meeting (at their own expense) and to bring a friend
+- The reason(s) for the suspension or permanent exclusion. - The length of the suspension or, for a permanent exclusion, the fact that it is permanent. - Information about the parents' right to make representations about the suspension or permanent exclusion to the Local Governing Body and, where the pupil is attending alongside parents, how they may be involved in this. - How any representations should be made. - Where there is a legal requirement for the governing body to hold a meeting to consider the reinstatement of a pupil, and that parents have a right to attend the meeting, be represented at the meeting (at their own expense) and bring a friend. - That parents have the right to request that the meetings be held remotely, and how and to whom they should make this request.

-The headteacher will also notify parents without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:
+If the pupil is of compulsory school age, the headteacher will also notify parents without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:

 - For the first 5 school days of an exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), the parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
-This will include specifying on which days this duty applies - Parents may be given a fixed penalty notice or prosecuted if they fail to do this
+This will include specifying on which days this duty applies. - Parents may be given a fixed penalty notice or prosecuted if they fail to do this.